-Researchers, doctors, and people with diabetes agree that injected insulin works well for managing the disease.
-They will also likely say that delivering insulin through something other than a needle would be even better.
-The best option -- insulin in a pill -- is not feasible because the insulin would be destroyed by stomach acids.
+Researchers, doctors, and people with diabetes agree that injected insulin works well to manage the disease.
+They'll probably also say that getting insulin into your body through something other than a needle would be even better.

-The FDA approved the first inhaled insulin, called Exubera, in September 2006.
-People who have either type 1 or type 2 diabetes could use Exubera.
+The FDA approved the first inhaled insulin, Exubera, in September 2006.
+People who had type 1 or type 2 diabetes could use it.

 Get the latest Diabetes newsletter delivered to your inbox!

 If the level is below 70 or you are experiencing symptoms such as shaking, sweating or difficulty thinking, you will need to raise the number immediately.
 A quick solution is to eat a few pieces of hard candy or 1 tablespoon of sugar or honey.
 Recheck your numbers again in 15 minutes to see if the number has gone up.
 If not, repeat the steps above or call your doctor.

 People who experience hypoglycemia several times in a week should call their health care provider.
 It's important to monitor your levels each day so you can make sure your numbers are within the range.
 If you are pregnant always consult with your health care provider.

 Congratulations on taking steps to manage your health.

 However, it's important to continue to track your numbers so that you can make lifestyle changes if needed.
 If you are pregnant always consult with your physician.

 Your level is high if this reading was taken before eating.
 Aim for 70-130 before meals and less than 180 two hours after meals.